-Bernal himself was a scholar of contemporary China, not Greece, and it was easy for specialists to point out mistakes in his analysis.
+Bernal himself was a scholar of contemporary China, not Greece, and it was easy for specialists to point to mistakes in his analysis.
 For that reason, the Black Athena thesis has often been rejected.
-However, there is no disputing the fact that Greece borrowed heavily from Egypt in particular.
-In fact, the ancient Greeks themselves readily admitted as much.
+However, there is no disputing the fact that Greece borrowed heavily from its neighbors, from Egypt in particular.
+The ancient Greeks themselves readily admitted as much.
 More generally, it might be a mistake to think of “Greece” as a discrete civilization which easily can be distinguished from the societies that surrounded it.
 For one thing, the people we think of as Greeks were seafarers who interacted closely with everyone else around the eastern Mediterranean.
 Greek and non-Greek societies were not as distinct as we often believe.

 It was only in the nineteenth-century that German scholars in particular started thinking of Greece as the origin of their own society.
 And the choice of Greece was, at least in part, a consequence of the fact that the French – Germany’s enemies in a series of wars – often retraced their own history to the Romans.
 In fact, the Black Athena debate may say more about us than it does about the ancients.
 The 1980s and 90s was a time when various “culture wars” were fought at American universities in particular.
 Members of minority groups often complained that the academic cannon contained too many “dead, white, males.”
 Calling Athena “black” was a way to turn the tables on the academic establishment.